Samsung/tizen-docs/docs/application/web/guides/text-input/input-device.md

 # Input Device

-You can manage input device keys.
+You can manage input device keys and monitor key events.

 This feature is supported in mobile and wearable applications only.